Northam

 Northam ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Notably, Polish people made up 1.6% of Northam's population, higher than the regional average of 0.6%.
-The proportion of Australian Aboriginal people was also higher at 6.1%, compared to 3.4% regionally.
-Dutch ancestry was present at 1.5%, similar to the regional figure of 1.5%.
+Notably, Polish people make up 1.6% of Northam's population, higher than the regional average of 0.5%.
+Australian Aboriginal people also have a notable presence at 6.1%, equal to the regional percentage.
+Dutch ancestry is similarly represented at 1.5%, matching the regional figure.

 Frequently Asked Questions - Diversity